Barakah Heritage Farm

 Our goats are low input, thriving on browse and hay and a quality Dynamite mineral buffet only.
 Our goats are quiet, and adults rarely climb.
 Our fainting goats are registered with the Myotonic Goat Registry, adding value to your investment with the potential for registered kid sales.
 We offer mentoring to our buyers, both before the sale and after.

-With our farm focus being heritage breeds, we work with Myotonic Goats and Golden Guernsey Goats.
+With our farm focus being heritage breeds, we work with Myotonic Goats and British Guernsey Goats.
 We chose both of these goat breeds for their low-input diet, parasite resistance, quiet calm temperament, and lack of tap dancing on cars.

 After a break during the move to Barakah Heritage Farm followed by a tragic barn fire, Oak Hill has returned to breeding.
 We are rebuilding our herd, so we cannot currently claim to have multiple generations of low input chemical-free gmo-free goats.
 Our fainting goats are registered with the Myotonic Goat Registry.
 We keep our goats healthy with a quality mineral buffet from Dynamite.
 You can view our previous fainting from 2008 to 2021 here.